raffis/kjournal/docs/how-it-works.md

 # How it works

 kjournal is a kubernetes compatible apiserver.
-It is meant to run on kubernetes and attached to the kube core apiserver using the kubernetes api aggregation layer.
 Read more about the kubernetes apiserver aggregation [here](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/).

 ![Sketch Overview](assets/sketch-overview.png)